Third deuterium-tritium campaign in 2021

 IPP was involved in development of the method for cladding the wall tiles of the new JET wall.
 On the GLADIS thermal-flux test rig at IPP the thermo-mechanical behaviour of these highly loaded components was investigated and serial production of the tungsten-clad tiles was accompanied by quality-ensuring tests.
 In addition, the load limits of the tungsten cladding were ascertained in order to define the maximum tolerable wall load during JET operation.
 IPP also produced for JET components for characterising the ITER-like wall, viz. deposition monitors and wall inserts for investigations of erosion and deposition processes, and developed and built new plasma diagnostics.

 JET and ASDEX Upgrade

-With this change to a carbon-free environment JET takes a step, which ASDEX Upgrade has already taken, that will link the programs of these two machines even more strongly.
-For the leadership of one of the two JET Task Forces for 2011 consequentially an IPP scientist was appointed.
-Task Force E1 is responsible for the development of plasma scenarios which are compatible with an ITER-like Wall.
+With this change to a carbon-free environment JET took a step, which ASDEX Upgrade had already taken, that is linking the programs of these two machines even more strongly.

 IPP participates in the JET project by delegating scientific and technical personnel.
 Furthermore, physicists and engineers from IPP are also involved in defining and realising upgrades of the JET device.
 Again, the objective is to achieve better predictions of ITER's performance.